Twitter users can soon get blue check for $7.99 monthly fee

 But Twitter employee Esther Crawford tweeted Saturday that the “new Blue isn’t live yet — the sprint to our launch continues but some folks may see us making updates because we are testing and pushing changes in real-time.”
 Verified accounts did not appear to be losing their checks so far.

-It was not immediately clear when the subscription would go live, and Crawford did not immediately respond to a message to clarify the timing.
-Twitter also did not immediately respond to a message for comment.
+It was not immediately clear when the subscription would go live.
+Crawford told The Associated Press in a Twitter message that it is coming “soon but it hasn’t launched yet.”
+Twitter did not immediately respond to a message seeking comment.

 Anyone being able to get the blue check could lead to confusion and the rise of disinformation ahead of Tuesday’s elections, but Musk tweeted Saturday in response to a question about the risk of impostors impersonating verified profiles — such as politicians and election officials — that “Twitter will suspend the account attempting impersonation and keep the money!”